 The ideal backpack for the EBC trek has a built-in hydration pack.

-has wristbands so you don’t drop them is made from a lightweight but sturdy material like carbon fibre or aluminium I always dreamt about Everest Base camp, and then came the day where I decided to take on this adventure.
+Have wristbands so you don’t drop them.
+Are made from a lightweight but sturdy material like carbon fibre or aluminium.
+They're easier to transport and store.
+You can tailor them to your height.
+If you’re walking along a trail that is cut into a hill, you can extend and shorten your poles to allow you to keep using them.
+I always dreamt about Everest Base Camp, and then came the day where I decided to take on this adventure.
 The trek was wonderful and truly unforgettable!

 October and November are two of the most popular months for trekking as weather conditions are at their best.